• General Orientation & Registration information

 Graduate LLB students (3-year programme) are offered a condensed version of the academic preparedness programme, in conjunction with a short introductory session titled Introduction to South African Law.
 It is hugely beneficial for graduate students to complete this programme as it prepares them for their core courses as determined by the curriculum.

-Orientation Leaders are an important part of these activities, and are appointed to assist first-year students as they navigate their way onto campus and into the LLB programme.
+Orientation Leaders are an important part of these activities, and are appointed to assist first-year students as they navigate their way onto UCT's campus and into the UCT LLB programme.
 All first-year law students will be assigned a mentor who is a senior law student for the entire first year of studies.

 The LLB Orientation Programme offers, amongst other things: